yoyosource/BOTC-HomeBrew/Potion/Blue/README.md

 If you would die while holding this potion, it breaks instead.

 ## ![](Potion%20of%20Joy/.image_big.png) [Potion of Joy](Potion%20of%20Joy)
-When you die, tonight you are woken to choose a player: you learn their alignment.
+When you die at night, tonight you are woken to choose a player: you learn their alignment.

 ## ![](Potion%20of%20Love/.image_big.png) [Potion of Love](Potion%20of%20Love)
 When you receive this potion, tonight a player of your alignment learns your character.